meilisearch/documentation/learn/cookbooks/railway.md

 ![Railway dashboard](/railway/public-url.png)

-You should land on the Meilisearch [search preview](/learn/what_is_meilisearch/search_preview.md), where you are asked to enter your master key.
+You should land on the Meilisearch [search preview](/learn/what_is_meilisearch/search_preview.md), where you will be asked to enter your master key.

 You are now ready to [create your first index](/learn/getting_started/quick_start.md)!